 Starting on an incline or in soft ground or sand is almost impossible.
-Always park on a firm level area, or with the vehicle facing downhill
+Always park on a firm level area, or with the vehicle facing downhill.

-To avoid wheel spin, select second or third gear, and use the MINIMUM throttle necessary to get the vehicle moving.
+On vehicles not fitted with Traction control, to avoid wheel spin, select second or third gear, and use the MINIMUM throttle necessary to get the vehicle moving.

-If forward motion is lost, avoid excessive use of the throttle - this will cause wheel spin and tend to dig the vehicle into the sand.
+If forward motion is lost, avoid excessive use of the throttle - on vehicles not fitted with Traction control, this will cause wheel spin and tend to dig the vehicle into the sand.
 Clear sand from around the tyres and ensure that the chassis and axles are not bearing on the sand before again attempting to move.